 Since 2017, engagement on Facebook Pages has decreased by 20%, leaving many social media managers scratching their heads.
-Engagement is one of the pillars to social media success and is a key indication of who’s interacting with your content.
+Engagement is one of the pillars of social media success and is a key indicator of who’s interacting with your content.

 Growing engagement means you have more likes, follows, and comments, which increases the likelihood of being found first in the feed of your viewers.
 But if you’re not getting organic engagement, how are you supposed to rank higher in the algorithm?
 It’s a question that marketers everywhere are trying to answer, and a few have come up with some solutions to increase engagement on Facebook.
 Charley Grey has outlined some of those tips for you.

 Social media platforms are meant to be used as a place to inspire, engage, inform, and entertain.
 If you find that your page engagement is down on Facebook, shift your thinking from how often you should be posting to focusing on the quality of the posts.
 The reason you may not be getting higher engagement results is that your five or six posts per day aren’t relevant to your audiences and don’t provide them with answers to questions and concerns or provide information.

 Social media platforms are all about building community with strangers who share similar interests.
 If your business is saturating their feeds with content that’s irrelevant to their needs, you could be losing your community.
 Instead, come up with a strategy that aims at posting quality content once or twice a day across all of your platforms.